wangalan0118/wangalan0118/README.md

 Thank you brother and sister.
 I am from Taiwan.
 If you have a chance, you can come to Taiwan and play with me! ^.^ Ya~

 Since I don't have an account to sponsor the setting requirements, I have to post this to see if I can increase or decrease the subsidized tuition.
-I also hope that big brothers and big sisters don’t take offense, it’s the most important thing to study in Kansai~
+I also hope that big brothers and big sisters will forgive me, and I am very happy if I am not at all.
+The most important thing is to study in Kansai~

 BTC address: